-I really want to emphasise the importance of travel.
+I really want to emphasize the importance of travel.
 Besides its obvious and much talked about benefits, travel is incredibly important when it comes to filmmaking.
-I’ve travelled a lot myself, and I feel it’s one of the best ways to boost your confidence in all areas of life.
+I’ve traveled a lot myself, and I feel it’s one of the best ways to boost your confidence in all areas of life.

 Getting put in alien situations and having to pull through time and time again – incredible confidence builder.

 Too many people seem to be caught up in what I call the proximity trap.
 They grow up in a small town, go to school there, get a job there and then settle down with a wife and kids there!

 The only time they see a place outside of their hometown is on their vacations, and those are few and far between.
 Some people never even leave their hometown!

 Thing is, this is marriage by proximity.
 It’s settling for something because it’s right there and easier than going out and being able to find something of quality everywhere you go.